Great Crag

 Adjoining fells: Knotts lies just to the west, Ullscarf some distance to the south-east.

-Nearest facilites: Car parking in Watendlath, Stonethwaite and Rosthwaite.
+Nearest facilities: Car parking in Watendlath, Stonethwaite and Rosthwaite.
 Tea room in Watendlath.
-Rosthwaite has The Flock Inn tearoom and The Scafell Hotel and The Royal Oak.
+Rosthwaite has The Flock Inn tearoom and The Royal Oak (sadly the Scafell Hotel is currently closed).
 Also The Langstrath Inn in Stonethwaite.
 Camping available near Rosthwaite and in Stonethwaite.

 Star rating: [usr 2] Great Crag is an enjoyable fell for a short half day outing on its own orcan be combined with a visit to Grange Fell.